Student and society room booking

 If you're a TFTI student and want to use space in the department, book rooms using our online forms:

 University Societies can make room bookings for the purpose of the normal activities of their society.
 A University teaching room is not a suitable location for a social event.
+Most events that involve the consumption of alcohol would be considered unsuitable social events in this context.
 Please contact the colleges to book their social spaces.
 Please also see the section on ‘Events’ below.

 A University teaching room is not a suitable location for a social event.
+Most events that involve the consumption of alcohol would be considered unsuitable social events in this context.
 Please contact the colleges to book their social spaces.

 For certain events, you will need to complete an Events Management Form alongside going through the normal booking process.
 This is necessary if your event: